 - 1 large clove garlic, minced

-- 1 bunch of kale, stems removed and roughly chopped
+- 1 bunch of kale, stems removed, roughly chopped (about 5 cups packed)

 - 1 1/2 cups plain panko breadcrumbs